uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_invoke_func.rst

 Requirements:

-* All members of ``Functions`` parameter pack shall meet ``Function Objects`` requiremnts from [function.objects] ISO C++ Standard section or be a pointer to a function.
+* All members of ``Functions`` parameter pack shall meet ``Function Objects`` requirements from [function.objects] ISO C++ Standard section or be a pointer to a function.
 * Last member of ``Functions`` parameter pack may be a ``task_group_context&`` type.

 Evaluates each member passed to ``parrallel_invoke`` possibly in parallel.
 Return values are ignored.